Updated to: 28 January 2019Download as PDF

 Central ESIA authority

 The MoE is the competent authority to receive, review, and approve ESIA studies.
 Furthermore, MoE is responsible for monitoring the implementation of the ESIA during project construction and operation.

 Other key (governmental) parties involved in ESIA, and their roles

 The preparation of ESIA reports and environmental studies is restricted to a list of private consultancies which are qualified by the Council for Development and Reconstruction (CDR).
 This list is updated when needed.
 CDR, established in 1977, is an autonomous institution endowed with extended jurisdiction and is directly accountable to the Council of Ministers through the Prime Minister.

 (De)centralisation of ESIA mandates

 All responsibilities for ESIAs is confined to the Ministry of Environment (MoE).

 MoE Circular 6/1 of 2015 specifies that the proponent should complete a payment of 500,000 Lebanese Pounds (at a bank after receiving the invoice from the MoE) before submitting the study.
 Alongside this amount, and only if the proponent of the project is a private entity, the proponent is also required to deposit 0.05% of the total project value as a financial guarantee to the MoE.
-This amount could for instance be used to hire experts, in case needed or to assist in the review of an ESIA study.
+This amount could for instance be used to hire experts, if needed or to assist in the review of an ESIA study.

 Overview ESIA procedure